 There is a covered peekaboo window at the head end of the carrycot.
 The cover can be neatly rolled up out of the way.
 This would allow you to see your baby, should the carrycot be turned away from you, but also gives the baby an additional view of the world.

 We also loved that there is an additional carrying strap on the Evo carrycot.
 This attaches at 3 points – 2 near the hood and one in the middle at the footend.
 This makes the empty carrycot easy to carry over one shoulder eg to the car leaving your hands free for your baby or the chassis.

 The Evo carrycot really is a comfortable and cosy for a newborn.

 The Mutsy Evo can take several car seats making it a good travel system.
 It will take a Mutsy Safe2Go Group 0+; Mutsy Traveller 0+; Maxi-Cosi Cabriofix and Pebble; BeSafe Izi Go, or Cybex Aton.

 The Mutsy Evo chassis folds very easily.
 Simply fold the handle underneath and then slide two white buttons to make the chassis fold.
-The Evo will fold with the seat on when forward facing.
+The Evo will fold with the seat left on facing in either direction.
 The best way is to fold the handle underneath, then recline the seat flat, before using the two white sliders to release the chassis to fold.
 However, I have found that I sometimes need to push the handle further down at the end to make the chassis lock into position.
 Apparently locking the front wheels gives a more compact fold.
 I do have one niggle with the fold.
 Within a couple of days, the front edge of the footrest is already scraped from folding.